 Piadina is a type of flatbread which is good to keep in the fridge for those days when you want to have something quick to eat.
 Just put it on the hot plate, sprinkle some stracchino cheese, some sliced tomatoes and some rughetta and a few minutes later, you have a decent meal.

-This is just a couple of samosa and salad that we quickly cooked since Cart wanted to have pizza afterwards.
+This was a couple of samosa and salad that we quickly cooked since Cart wanted to go out and pizza afterwards.

 So it was just a simple, light meal to tide over till the pizza.
 By the way, the samosas were bought in a Bangladeshi shop not too far away from where were live!
-What a nice find!
-For 3.50 euro for a pack of 10, it’s a bit expensive though.
+For 3.50 euro for a pack of 10, it was a bit expensive though.

-What’s strange is that I love this veggie lasagna better than the one with beef even.
-Its tastier!
+What’s strange is that I love this veggie lasagna better than the one with beef even as it’s tastier.
 Made of a mix of ricotta cheese, spinach, mozzarella cheese, zucchini in tomato sauce, I just love eating it.
-Maybe I’ll show you how to make it in a future blog post.
-Its quite simple to make
+Here is a video I made on how to make one 🙂

 Finally but not least, here is the Couscous that Cart made yesterday

 This is one of Cart’s favourite food to eat – couscous with vegetables and chickpeas.
-Its quite a hassle making this though, with the long amount of time taken to prepare it.
-But its worth it in the end to tuck into a bowl of couscous.
+It was quite a hassle making this though, with the long amount of time taken to prepare it.
+But it was worth it in the end to tuck into a bowl of couscous.

 And with that, I’m going to end this post abruptly because its such a torture writing a food entry when I’m fasting.